+Weather Mixed following a mixed period.

-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The mutual chimney stack is of brick construction with roughcast render finish and lead flashings.
+Chimney stacks Visually inspected with the aid of binoculars where

+appropriate.

+Pointed stonework.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.